ptlthg/SkyHanni/CONTRIBUTING.md

 compatability methods for.
 For example, `WorldClient.getAllEntities()` could be placed in `WorldCompat.kt`.
 This is not a strict rule, but it is a good guideline to follow as for the most part we do not want to be doing large amount of preprocessing in the feature files themselves.

+### Access Wideners

+You may want to use private minecraft methods or fields, this is where access wideners come in.
+Access wideners are a way to access private methods and fields in Minecraft classes.
+They are used to modify the access level of a method or field and allow it to be accessed from other classes.
+This is an easier alternative to using mixins and making an accessor.
+To get an access widener entry, you can use the Minecraft Development plugin for IntelliJ.
+Then you can right-click on a method or field and select `Copy / Paste Special` -> `AW Entry` and paste this into the bottom of `versions/<version number>/src/main/resources/skyhanni.accesswidener`.
+Then you need to reload gradle for the changes to apply.

+This requires you to have the Minecraft Development plugin installed as mentioned earlier.